Lesson 2: Introducing the 555 IC

 Connecting a capacitor accross a voltage source will draw a lot of current so we use a resistor to limit the current.
 The value of the resistor (and capacitor) affect the time it takes for the capacitor to charge/discharge.

 If we have a large resistor, then little current will flow so the capacitor will take longer to charge/discharge.
 Likewise, a large capacitor can store a lot of charge so it will take longer for it to charge/dischage.
 This resistance-capacitance value is called the time constant and is seen in the equation below as RC

 Voltage of a Capacitor in a Charging RC Circuit (Vs = source voltage)

 These three curves show the capacitor voltage vs time for an RC circuit when the capacitor is charging up.

 The green curve has the smallest time constant and charges up to the source voltage (+9v here) the quickest and the blue curve has the largest time constant and charges up the slowest.

 By toggling the resistor and capacitor values we change time it takes for the capacitor to charge.
 Typically the capacitor stays constant while the resistor value changes.
 We will use a potentiometer (essentially a variable resistor) to change the time constant.

-Something to note is that the timing interval for the 555 is not RC but actually 1.1RC.
-That is because the threshold voltage is 2/3 Vs, not Vs. So if we replace Vc with 2/3 Vs in the equation for Vc and solve for t, that will tell us how long until the capacitor voltage reaches 2/3 Vs. The answer ends up being ~1.1RC.
+Note: RC is the time is takes for the capacitor to charge to ~63% of the source voltage starting from 0, or to discharge to ~37% of the source voltage starting from Vs. In our circuit, we want to know how long it takes for the capacitor to charge to 2/3 Vs (66%) or discharge to 1/3 Vs (33%).
+So if we replace Vc with 2/3 Vs in the equation for Vc and solve for t, that will tell us how long until the capacitor voltage reaches 2/3 Vs. The answer ends up being ~1.1RC.

 Coming Back to the 555 “Pulse Circuit”